iotaledger/chat.ixi/README.md

 ### Step 4: Open the Web GUI

 Open web/index.html in your web browser.
 If you are running Ict locally, it should immediately connect you.
-If no CHAt.ixi instance is running on localhost, it will ask you for the ip address of your Ict node.
+If no CHAT.ixi instance is running on localhost, it will ask you for the ip address of your Ict node.

 <img src="https://cdn-images-1.medium.com/max/2000/1*CxDGQSYolCIYtKNA4_4WcA.png" />